sgodbillon/sgodbillon.github.com/_posts/2013-01-17-announcing-reactivemongo-roadmap-reactivemongo-0.8.md

 * Bugfixing
 * Documentation

-Meanwhile, since this may break the current API, you can stick to the 0.8 release and wait for the next ones instead of the snapshots.
+Meanwhile, you can stick to the 0.8 release and wait for the next ones instead of using the snapshots.

 ### Roadmap